UofT-DSI/applying_statistical_concepts/README.md

 Participants are encouraged to engage actively during the learning module.
 They key to developing the core skills in each learning module is through practice.
 The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.

-The technical facilitator will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_materials/slides`.
-The technical facilitator will upload any live coding files to this repository for any participants to revisit under `./04_this_cohort/live_code`.
+The technical facilitator will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_materials/notebooks/`.
+Slides can be found under `/01_materials/slides/`.

 ## Schedule